owasikohu/famidi/README.md

 # famidi
-Midi cart for family computer
+Midi cart for Family Computer and NES